Wicked Money Questions

 A wicked question asks: how is it that I can both want stability and resist structure? — which holds both as real, valid, and worth understanding.

-Here are some Wicked Questions I came up with in the context of facilitation:
+Here are the Wicked Questions that I came up with in the context of facilitation during the session:

-And with my money and finance hat on — I immediately saw how relevant this is.
+With my money, finance and emotions hat on — I immediately connected how relevant this is here too.
 Because money stuff is absolutely full of feelings, tensions and complexities.

 The usual advice about money tends to be things like tracking your spending, raising your prices, saving more, planning ahead, being disciplined, exercising self control.
 As if it's all just rational, logical, linear stuff.
-It doesn't invite questions - it just tells you what you're doing... wrong, and what you should do instead!
+It doesn't invite questions, or get curious about what is there for you specifically - it just tells you what you're doing is probably totally wrong, and orders what you should do instead!

 And yet the lived experience of money — especially for mission-led founders, business owners and creatives, who are very often in close proximity to money whilst carrying a lot of mixed feelings about it — is anything but linear.
 (And isn't that a wicked question in itself?)

-While so many conversations about money flatten people into simplistic categories: disciplined or disorganised, abundant or scarce, good with money or bad with money.
+While so many conversations about money flatten people into simplistic categories: 'disciplined' or 'disorganised', 'abundant' or 'scarcity' minded, 'good with money' or 'bad with money'.
 But most of us are holding competing needs, values, fears and survival strategies all at once.
 And often, what looks irrational from the outside makes complete sense when you understand the tension underneath it.

-And of course naming that despite our own values and ways of being... we are (mostly) also operating within patriarchal societies, under late stage capitalism and amidst rampant consumerism, and oppressive political regimes.
-Is it any wonder we have complicated feelings about money in this world?
+At a systemic level regardless of our own personal world, we are (mostly) also operating within patriarchal societies, under late stage capitalism and amidst rampant consumerism, and bordering on technofeudalism.
+Is it really any wonder we have complicated feelings about money?

-This is where Wicked Questions become particularly helpful in this context with money.
-They don't magically fix those tension — but they allow us to approach things with more curiosity and space for nuance.
+I think this is also where Wicked Questions become particularly helpful with money when you are attempting to use money as a tool for good things in an imperfect world.
+The questions don't magically fix those tension — but they allow us to approach things with more curiosity and space for nuance.

 Instead of asking: what's wrong with me? or what am I even supposed to be doing?

-And they grant us some breathing space and room for creativity in how we approach what emerges from the questions.
+And giving that some breathing space and room for creativity in how we approach what emerges from the questions. because Wicked Questions offer an invitation to understand yourself and others more fully, without the pressure to immediately change.

 Wicked questions in practice

-Take this one: How is it that I can both want financial stability and resist structure?
+Take this wicked money question I have come up with: How is it that I can both want financial stability and resist structure?

 At first glance it can sound like self-sabotage.
-Surely if someone wants financial stability they should naturally want routines, systems, budgets, planning?
+Surely if someone wants financial stability they should naturally accept that means routines, systems, budgets, planning?

 But for many people, structure doesn't simply represent safety.
 It may also represent control, restriction, burnout, rigidity, surveillance, pressure, or the loss of autonomy - particularly for people who for example are neurodivergent, recovering from burnout, or who grew up in environments where instability was the norm.